ska-telescope/tango-example/docs/src/index.rst

 Test execution
 --------------
-``make test`` runs the application test procedure defined in test-harness/Makefile in a temporary container.
+``make test`` runs the application test procedure defined in `post-deployment`/Makefile in a temporary k8s deployment.
 The Makefile example for this project runs 'python setup.py test' and copies the resulting output and test artefacts out of the container and into a 'build' directory, ready for inclusion in the CI server's downloadable artefacts.